sing-group/seda/seda-docs/source/operations.rst

 PfamScan
 --------

-This operation allows to search and annotate sequences against the Pfam-A HMM library using the EMBL-EBI web service (https://www.ebi.ac.uk/Tools/pfa/pfamscan/).
+This operation allows searching and annotating sequences against the Pfam-A HMM library using the EMBL-EBI web service (https://www.ebi.ac.uk/Tools/pfa/pfamscan/).

 This operation produces as output files as input files selected.
 Each input sequence is submitted to the PfamScan web service and the Pfam-A HMM annotations obtained.
-Then, each sequence header is modified to contain the original sequence identifier along with a summary of the PfamScan annotations.
+Each sequence header is then modified to contain the original sequence identifier along with a summary of the PfamScan annotations.

 ..
 Note::
    To meet the EMBL-EBI usage guidelines and to avoid problems, this operation runs PfamScan queries in batches of 30 sequences.
-In addition, SEDA waits a time between batches equal to the time required to analyze the first batch.
+In addition, the amount of time SEDA waits between batches is equal to the time required to analyze the first batch.
 This delay can be controlled using the *'Batch delay factor'*.

 By using the configuration panel shown below, you can configure the operation parameters: